MaxBonas/AI.fred/README.en.md

 - Java 17 (JDK 17)
 - Maven (optional, you can use the included `./mvnw` wrapper)
+- The push-to-talk feature relies on the `jnativehook` library, which Maven downloads automatically.

 Install JDK 17 first and then proceed with Maven if you prefer not to use the wrapper.